WinterBlox/FrostJolt/README.md

 ## DOCUMENTATION

-The Documentation for FrostJolt comes with the library.
-Look for the nte_fjdocs file!

-Alternatively, for more In-Depth Documentation, go to the Wiki. https://github.com/WinterBlox/FrostJolt/wiki
+For a guide on how to set-up FrostJolt for the first time, go to https://github.com/WinterBlox/FrostJolt/wiki

 ## INSTALLATION